Click here!

 Must grouse wine matches be classic?

 I’m always in two minds about whether to write about the beginning of the grouse season.
-After all only a tiny number of people will be sufficiently interested - or well-heeled - to bag the first birds that arrive on restaurant tables.
-(Most, I suspect, were marking the glorious 12th sitting in front of the telly, watching the Olympics closing ceremony)
+After all only a tiny number of people will be sufficiently interested - or well-heeled - to bag the first birds that arrive on restaurant tables this evening.

 Grouse and Chambolle-Musigny